shaggyze/RelayBot/terms-conditions.md

 The MIT License grants you broad permissions, including but not limited to, the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the software.
 A condition of this license is that the original copyright notice and the full text of the MIT License must be included in all copies or substantial portions of the software.

-For the full terms, please refer to the [MIT License](https://github.com/shaggyze/RelayBot/blob/main/LICENSE) on the official GitHub repository.
+For the full terms, please refer to the [ISC License](https://github.com/shaggyze/RelayBot/blob/main/LICENSE) on the official GitHub repository.

 #### 7. Termination